-The aggregate changes in gross unrecognized tax benefits in fiscal years 2018, 2017 and 2016 were as follows (in thousands):
+The aggregate changes in gross unrecognized tax benefits in fiscal years 2020, 2019 and 2018 were as follows (in thousands).
+Fiscal year 2020 includes gross unrecognized tax benefits recorded as a result of the enactment of TRAF in Switzerland:

-March 31, 2015 \$ 79,023

-Lapse of statute of limitations (15,518)

-Decreases in balances related to tax positions taken during prior years (1,502)

-Increases in balances related to tax positions taken during the year 7,876

-March 31, 2016 \$ 69,879

-Lapse of statute of limitations (14,161)

-Decreases in balances related to tax positions taken during prior years (1,610)

-Increases in balances related to tax positions taken during the year 9,559

 March 31, 2017 \$ 63,667

 Lapse of statute of limitations (7,505)

-Settlements with tax authorities (704)
+Decreases in balances related to tax positions taken during prior years (704)

 Increases in balances related to tax positions taken during the year 13,673

 March 31, 2018 \$ 69,131

+Lapse of statute of limitations (2,511)

+Decreases in balances related to tax positions taken during prior years (1,550)

+Increases in balances related to tax positions taken during the year 11,479

+March 31, 2019 \$ 76,549

+Lapse of statute of limitations (3,501)

+Decreases in balances related to tax positions taken during prior years (679)

+Increases in balances related to tax positions taken during the year 71,128

+March 31, 2020 \$ 143,497

 The Company recognizes interest and penalties related to unrecognized tax positions in income tax expense.
-The Company recognized \$0.6 million, \$0.7 million and \$0.3 million in interest and penalties in income tax expense during fiscal years 2018, 2017 and 2016, respectively.
-As of March 31, 2018, 2017 and 2016, the Company had \$2.3 million, \$3.0 million and \$3.6 million of accrued interest and penalties related to uncertain tax positions, respectively.
+The Company recognized \$2.0 million, \$0.6 million, and \$0.6 million in interest and penalties in income tax expense during fiscal years 2020, 2019 and 2018, respectively.
+As of March 31, 2020 and 2019, the Company had \$4.5 million, and \$2.5 million, respectively, of accrued interest and penalties related to uncertain tax positions.

 The Company files Swiss and foreign tax returns.
-The Company received final tax assessments in Switzerland through fiscal year 2014.
-For other foreign jurisdictions such as the United States, the Company is generally not subject to tax examinations for years prior to fiscal year 2015.
+The Company received final tax assessments in Switzerland through fiscal year 2017.
+For other foreign jurisdictions such as the United States, the Company is generally not subject to tax examinations for years prior to fiscal year 2017.
 The Company is under examination and has received assessment notices in foreign tax jurisdictions.
 If the examinations are resolved unfavorably, there is a possibility they may have a material negative impact on its results of operations.

 Although the Company has adequately provided for uncertain tax positions, the provisions on these positions may change as revised estimates are made or the underlying matters are settled or otherwise resolved.
-During the next 12 months, it is reasonably possible that the amount of unrecognized tax benefits could increase or decrease significantly due to change so in tax law in various jurisdictions, new tax audits and changes in the U.S. Dollar as compared to other currencies.
-Excluding these factors, uncertain tax positions may decrease by as much as \$21.9 million primarily from the lapse of the statutes of limitations in various jurisdictions during the next 12 months.
+During the next 12 months, it is reasonably possible that the amount of unrecognized tax benefits could increase or decrease significantly due to changes in tax law in various jurisdictions, new tax audits and changes in the U.S. Dollar as compared to other currencies.
+Excluding these factors, uncertain tax positions may decrease by as much as \$4.6 million primarily from the lapse of the statutes of limitations in various jurisdictions during the next 12 months.